Pachycereus

-Pachycereus is a genus of 9–12 species of large cacti native to Mexico and just into southern Arizona, United States.
+Pachycereus is a genus of large cacti native to Central America and Mexico.
 They form large shrubs or small trees up to 15 m tall, with stout stems up to 1 m in diameter.
 Pachycereus comes from the ancient Greek παχύς (pachys) meaning "thick" and the Latin cereus meaning "torch".

+Taxonomy

 Species

+As of February 2025, Plants of the World Online accepted six species:

 P. pringlei is the tallest cactus species in the world, with a maximum recorded height of 19.2 m.

 Synonymy

-These genera have been brought into synonymy with Pachycereus, although this is not always maintained:
+These genera have been brought into synonymy with Pachycereus by some sources, although as of October 2023, not by Plants of the World Online: